 “What does this Bible passage mean to you?”
-This is an often asked question in many Bible study groups.
+This question is often asked in many Bible study groups.
 Unfortunately, it’s a dangerous question.
-It can easily take us far away from God’s truth.
+It can easily lead us far away from God’s truth.

 Why Shouldn’t We Ask “What does this passage mean to you?”

-His Word has just one, true meaning – what God meant when He inspired it to be written.
+God’s Word has just one, true meaning – what God meant when He inspired it to be written.
 While, there is but one meaning of any Bible passage, there is endless application.
-(For the difference between “meaning” and “significance” see “What Does This Verse Mean to You?”)

 Keep reading to see what questions we should ask.

 So, where do we begin?
 Let’s start with: “What does this passage mean?”
 Our first goal in Bible study is to discover God’s one, original meaning.
 It may sound daunting, but with the proper tools we can understand the Bible.
 In fact, God wants us to understand His Word.
 And it doesn’t have to be hard.